 - The accuracy-removal effect triggers on the initial attack roll and that's it.
 This has some interesting ramifications with the attack sequence:

-- If you have a way to flip a die to an accuracy side during the resolve attack effects step (like H9 Turbolasers), then Solar Corona does not care.
+- If you have a way to flip a die to an accuracy side during the resolve attack effects step (like H9 Turbolasers), then Solar Corona doesn't care.
 Its triggering window has already passed.

 - The same is true of accuracy icons generated by rerolls.